typst/packages/packages/preview/charged-ieee/0.1.0/README.md

 paper.

 The template will initialize your package with a sample call to the `ieee` function in a show rule.
-If you, however, want to change an existing project to use this template, you can add a show rule like this at the top of your file:
+If you want to change an existing project to use this template, you can add a show rule like this at the top of your file:

 ```typ
 #import "@preview/charged-ieee:0.1.0": ieee